golioth/docs/docs/firmware/zephyr-device-sdk/light-db/README.md

 ---
-title: LightDB Client Overview
+title: LightDB State Client Overview
 sidebar_position: 1
 ---

-LightDB is a database service hosted by Golioth.
+LightDB is a state-based database service hosted by Golioth.
 It can be used to create applications involving resource state.
 Device state such as LED on/off, door lock position, or thermostat settings are easy to manage using the Golioth cloud.

 The key differentiator between the LightDB State and LightDB Stream services